thunderheadone/one-sdk-android/README.md

 ##### Configure push notifications with multiple push message SDKs

-When the Thunderhead SDK is integrated into an app that has multiple push message providers for Firebase, extra configuration is required. you must call the Thunderhead SDK message APIs from the service that receives the FCM token and FCM Message.
+When the Thunderhead SDK is integrated into an app that has multiple push message providers for Firebase, extra configuration is required.
+You must call the Thunderhead SDK message APIs from the service that receives the FCM token and FCM Message.

 ```java
 // Call when a new FCM token is retrieved: